Medidata Blog

 CECs Are Strongly Recommended for Subjective Endpoints and Should Be Established Early.

 Despite no definitive industry requirement for implementing a CEC, the experts strongly recommended doing so when endpoints are subjective and require unbiased medical judgment.
-The participants accepted that a ~20% discordance exists among site and central assessments.
+The patients accepted that a ~20% discordance exists among site and central assessments.
 The general consensus was that the earlier implementation begins, the better the study outcome will be.

 A CEC Charter Should Clearly Articulate the Criteria for CEC Membership, and Junior Members Should Not Be Overlooked.